marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   Default setting; overrides :option:`-Wjump-misses-init`.

-.. index:: warning for comparison of signed and unsigned values

-.. index:: comparison of signed and unsigned values, warning

-.. index:: signed and unsigned values, comparison warning
+.. index:: warning for comparison of signed and unsigned values, comparison of signed and unsigned values, warning, signed and unsigned values, comparison warning

 .. option:: -Wsign-compare